Pál Teleki: First premiership

-On July 25, 1920, Miklós Horthy was appointed Teleki as Prime Minister.
+On July 25, 1920, Miklós Horthy appointed Teleki as Prime Minister.
 Additionally, he served as the minister without portfolio for national minorities and led the Ministry of Foreign Affairs.
 Following King Charles IV's attempt to return, he resigned from the premiership on April 14, 1921.

 One of the most controversial issues during Teleki's first administration was the numerus clausus law, specifically the 1920 Act XXV ('regulating enrollment in universities, the technical university, the Budapest University of Economics, and law academies'), which means 'closed number' (i.e., a defined, fixed number).
 It was introduced to Parliament by the Minister of Religion and Public Education and was adopted in September 1920.
 The law aimed primarily to adjust the number of students in Hungarian higher education to the perceived or actual needs of the country, intending to limit the number of those entering higher education.
 The proportion of students was meant to reflect the ratio of the 'ethnic groups' living in Hungary.
 The main objective of the law was to ensure that 'Hungarians' (excluding Jewish Hungarians) participated in universities in proportion to their numbers within the population.
 The law provoked deep outrage among Jewish communities in Hungary as it questioned their Hungarian identity.
 Many regarded the law as the first anti-Jewish law, as it primarily restricted the Jewish community, treating them as a separate nationality rather than by their religious denomination, which deviated from previous legal practices, effectively categorizing them as non-Hungarians.

 Party Leader

 In 1938, Teleki regained a parliamentary mandate in a by-election in the Tokaj district, resigning from his membership in the upper house to rejoin the House of Representatives.
 On May 14, 1938, he became the Minister of Religion and Public Education in the newly formed Imrédy government, a position he held until Imrédy's downfall.
 He was one of the leading members of the Hungarian delegation during the negotiations of the First Vienna Award.
 In contrast to the Imrédy government, which turned toward Germany and Italy, the Axis Powers, he was a staunch Anglophile.
+As an internationally respected geographer, Teleki was known as the scholar politician, which had attracted attention both at home and abroad.
+Besides for his native Magyar, Teleki was fluent in German, French and English.
+In Britain, Teleki was best known as the Honorary Chief Scout of Hungary, who appeared at Scouting conventions dressed in his Baden-Powell cap and badges.

 On February 2, 1939, as a solution to the parliamentary conflict (after 62 government party representatives had previously split and turned against Imrédy), under Teleki's leadership, the government party and the former 'dissident' representatives reunited, and the government party adopted the name Hungarian Life Party (previously known as the National Unity Party).